stefanicjuraj/changelog.world/README.md

 [changelog.world](https://changelog.world/) is a web application that displays technology news in a developer-friendly format.
 It can be browsed through the web interface or accessed directly in the terminal with CLI commands.

-Supported technologies: Python, Java, C++, Go, PHP, Swift, React, Angular, Vue, Next.js, Svelte, Ruby on Rails, Express, Laravel, Spring, Django, Tailwind CSS, Vercel, GitHub.
+Supported: Python, Java, C++, Go, PHP, Swift, React, Angular, Vue, Next.js, Svelte, Ruby on Rails, Express, Laravel, Spring, Django, Tailwind CSS, Vercel, GitHub.

 ## Features